SeattleChris/hepcat/README.md

 * DEFAULT_CITY: City most classes and/or most students are likely in.
 * DEFAULT_COUNTRY_AREA_STATE: In the USA, this is the two-letter abbreviation for the State.
 * DEFAULT_POSTCODE: In the USA, the zip code.
 Can be the short or long version (15 char max).
+* DEFAULT_COUNTRY: Should be set to where you do the most business.
+No parameter if you don't want a default.
 * ASSUME_CLASS_APPROVE: True or False for the default setting for 'manager approved' for ClassOffer and content.
 * DEFAULT_CLASS_PRICE: Can set the common base price for most products (ClassOffer).
 * DEFAULT_PRE_DISCOUNT: Can set the typical discount for paying in advanced (per product).